 jama kuber digpala jahan te, kabi kobid kahi sake kahan te||15||

-Notes: Sheshnaga, the divine serpent who forms the coils on which Narayana rests and who has incarnated on Earth as Lakshmana, is selective in praising others.
-Besides Sita Rama (or Lakshmi Narayana), it appears that he has found only Hanuman worthy of his praise.
-Tulasidasa, the ultimate devotional poet, finds all scholars and poets (including himself) unqualified for describing Hanuman’s glories.
-But he knows that describing the greatness of Hanuman is an unachievable task for even divine beings.
+Notes: Sheshnaga — the divine serpent who forms the coils on which Lord Narayana rests and who has incarnated on Earth as Lakshmana — is selective in praising others.
+Besides Sita-Rama (or Lakshmi-Narayana), it appears that he has found only Hanuman worthy of his praise.
+Tulasidasa, one of Hinduism’s foremost devotional poets, finds all scholars and poets (including himself) unqualified for describing Hanuman’s glories.
+Moreover, Tulasidasa feels that describing the greatness of Hanuman is an unachievable task for even divine beings.

 tum upkara sugreevahi kinha, rama milaye raja pada dinha||16||